crmorgan/nservicebus-intro/README.md

     ```

 ### Configure Docker ###
-This project is using Docker Compose to run all the containers when you run the solution.
-The new Sales.Endpoints project was already configured to be a Docker container when it was created so all you have to now is add it to the solutions docker-compose file.
+The solution is using Docker Compose to run all the containers.
+The new **Sales.Endpoints** project is already configured to be a Docker container so all you have to do now is add it to the solutions docker-compose file.

 1. Open the `nservicebus-intro/src/exercise/docker-compose.yaml` file and add the following configuration in the services node at the same level as the store-web service configuration: